 To become a licensed journeyman or master electrician, prospective electrical foremen normally complete an electrician's apprenticeship and acquire four to seven years of experience as electricians.
 Prospective electricians who wish to complete a college degree at the same time as their apprenticeship may choose to enroll in a National Joint Apprenticeship and Training Committee program.

 Salary Info and Job Outlook

 Although the U.S. Bureau of Labor Statistics (BLS, www.bls.gov) does not provide information specific to electrical foremen, it does publish data for both construction managers and electricians.
-The BLS projects that the employment of construction managers will grow at a faster-than-average rate of 16% from 2012 to 2022, while electricians will enjoy faster-than-average job growth of 20% during that same time period.
-While construction managers earned a median annual salary of $84,410 in May 2013, electricians earned a median of $50,510 the same year, per the BLS.
+The BLS projects that the employment of construction managers and electricians will grow at a faster than average rate of 10% from 2018 to 2028.
+While construction managers earned a median annual salary of $93,370 in May 2018, electricians earned a median of $55,190 the same year, per the BLS.

 You might consider a career as an electrician foreman if you have experience as an electrician, and enjoy taking on leadership and management responsibilities.
 While no formal education is required, you should complete an apprenticeship and have years of experience and a specialty license.
 Job growth for electricians is expected to be faster than average over the next decade.